matos-hayrapetyan/gallery-images/readme.txt

 * Sliding effects

 * **Thumbnails Gallery** - Gallery will look like thumbnails.
-If you want to show images with the same size in your gallery use Thumbnails Gallery view.
-Once you click on the thumbnail, your images open in a lightbox, and you can scroll images within the gallery.
-Thumbnails Gallery does not show any description text, only the title which comes up with a transparent layer on the thumbnail of the gallery can be seen hovering a mouse over it.
+If you want to show images with the same size use Thumbnails Gallery view.

+*  Once you click on the thumbnail, your images open in a lightbox, and you can scroll images within the gallery.

+*  Thumbnails Gallery does not show any description text, only the title which comes up with a transparent layer on the thumbnail of the gallery can be seen hovering a mouse over it.

 **Main features of Thumbnails view.**

 * Similar boxes for every image
 * Lightbox tool on images and videos on clicking the thumbnail
-* No description - in Thumbnails Gallery view
+* No description - in Thumbnails view

 * **Justified Gallery** - Justified view of the Image Gallery allows you to represent your images and videos within the gallery next to each other without padding between them.

-The interesting thing about this gallery type is that it has “Order Changing” function, which should be enabled from General Options, and your images/videos will be changed in order within gallery while refreshing the page.
+*  The interesting thing about this gallery type is that it has “Order Changing” function, which should be enabled from General Options, and your images/videos will be changed in order within gallery while refreshing the page.
 When hovering over the image of the gallery, appears the title with the background.

-Clicking on the gallery image/video it opens with lightbox, giving a beautiful view to them.
+*  Clicking on the gallery image/video it opens with lightbox, giving a beautiful view to them.

 **Main features of Justified view.**